-Authentication type Description Open Open authentication (with WEP encryption for wireless network modes not supporting 802.11n devices).
+Authentication type Description Open Open authentication (with WEP encryption for wireless network modes not supporting 802.11n or 802.11ac devices).
 WEP Authentication with a shared key with WEP encryption.
-This authentication type is not available when a mode supporting 802.11n devices is selected from the Wireless mode drop-down list on the Wi-Fi / Basic Settings page.
+This authentication type is not available when a mode supporting 802.11n or 802.11ac devices is selected from the Wireless mode drop-down list on the Wi-Fi / Basic Settings page.
 WPA WPA-based authentication using a RADIUS server.
 WPA-PSK WPA-based authentication using a PSK.
 WPA2 WPA2-based authentication using a RADIUS server.
 WPA2-PSK WPA2-based authentication using a PSK.
 WPA/WPA2 mixed A mixed type of authentication.
 When this value is selected, devices using the WPA authentication type and devices using the WPA2 authentication type can connect to the wireless network.
 WPA-PSK/WPA2-PSK mixed A mixed type of authentication.
 When this value is selected, devices using the WPA-PSK authentication type and devices using the WPA2-PSK authentication type can connect to the wireless network.
+WPA3-SAE WPA3-based authentication using a PSK and SAE method.